julietaumpierrez/documents-photoholmes/src/photoholmes/methods/README.md

 ### Create the method folder and source files.

-The main files are _method.py_, _preprocessing.py_ and a configuration _config.yaml_ file, but you may add any necessary modules such as neural network configurations or a utils.py.
+The main files are `method.py`, `preprocessing.py` and a configuration `config.yaml` file, but you may add any necessary modules such as neural network configurations or a `utils.py`.
 It may look something like this:

 ```
 methods/